Man United vs Bayern Munich Champions League Preview: Team News

 It will be a very close and tight encounter as is always the case between these two European powerhouses, but given how poor Man United has been this season and their lack of momentum, I struggle to see past a Bayern Munich victory.

-I’m going to go for a 3-1 win for Bayern Munich and Harry Kane to score twice against English opposition.
+I’m going to go for a 3-1 win for Bayern Munich and Harry Kane to score twice against English opposition, and Skybet feel the same way about a home win with the odds they are offering.

 Thank you for taking the time to read this article.
 Do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.